 I’m an aging BMX/skateboard zine kid.
 That’s where I learned to turn events and interviews into pages with staples.
 The pages and staples have long since given way to text-links and scrollbars, but the rest is basically the same.
 I still ride bikes, and I still skateboard.
 I do still commit quite a bit to actual pages, too.

 My main project from 1997 to 2007 was frontwheeldrive.com (see below).
 With this site, I established myself as what Disinformation called, “One of the Internet’s leading interviewers of subculture and new-science icons.”
 I was assistant editor of Paul D. Miller a.k.a.
 DJ Spooky’s edited collection Sound Unbound: Sampling Digital Culture and Music (MIT Press, 2008).
-My first book is an anthology interviews entitled Follow for Now: Interviews with Friends and Heroes (Well-Red Bear, 2007), which Disinformation named one of the most important books published in 2007, and which Erik Davis called, “a crisp and substantial remix of the major memes of the last decade or so.”
+My first book is an anthology interviews entitled Follow for Now: Interviews with Friends and Heroes (Well-Red Bear, 2007).
+Disinformation named it one of the most important books published in 2007, and Erik Davis called it, “a crisp and substantial remix of the major memes of the last decade or so.”
 I hold a master’s degree in Communication Theory from San Diego State University and am currently a Ph.D. candidate in Communication Studies at The University of Texas at Austin.
-I’m also currently a Visiting Lecturer in the Department of Communication at The University of Illinois at Chicago and working on two books: One is a media-archeological dig about technological mediation and culture.
-It’s called The Medium Picture, and the other is called Floating Signifiers and is under contract with Zero Books, and will be out in the near future.
+I’m also a Visiting Lecturer in the Department of Communication at The University of Illinois at Chicago and working on two books: One is a media-archeological dig about technological mediation and culture called The Medium Picture, and the other is called Floating Signifiers and is under contract with Repeater Books.